NinoDolidze/Library/README.md

 ### My Library

-#### this application allows users to upload and read PDF files.
+'My Library' is developed using kotlin programming language.

+### Firebase services used in the application
+* Firebase Authentication
+* Firebase Realtime Database
+* Firebase Storage

-'My Library' helps to sort out books by categories.
+#### This application helps users to upload, read and sort out books by categories.
 #### users can start using the app with or without registration.

 ![photoscreen2](https://user-images.githubusercontent.com/93850018/151911532-30865b3f-d7b0-4fc6-8f3e-82e423956061.png)